timboudreau/netbeans-contrib/README.md

  * linkwitheditor - The base IDE does this today
  * themebuilder - An experiment, defunct
  * core.naming - pre Lookup, this was the alternative considered - using JNDI internally - a road thankfully not taken

-Anything relying on `openide.src` - the NetBeans 3.x source model classes is probably more work than it is worth to revive and will never be used again.
+ * Anything relying on `openide.src` - the NetBeans 2.x/3.x Java source model classes is probably more work than it is worth to revive and will never be used again.